Accessing the cluster

 All desktop nodes are submission nodes.
 Additionally, we operate two central managers in a high availability setup and many worker nodes.
 You will have a “Uni-ID”, password and know how to access a desktop machine via SSH when arriving here.

-On Linux and macOS X, an OpenSSH client is usually installed by default.
-In case you want X11 graphics (not required by the course), you need XQuartz on the Mac and use ssh -X. In the course, it will also be necessary to copy files to your machine to look at them (pictures, videos).
-For this, you can use scp or rsync.
+In the course, it will also be necessary to copy files to your machine to look at them (pictures, videos).
+For this, you can use scp

 Windows